Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Rate-optimality of post-model selection estimators

 \item The squared Hellinger distance $\hellinger(\mu',\mu) = 2 \left(1-\ \E_{\mu'}\left[ \left( {p_{\mu}(X) }/{p_{\mu'}(X)} \right)^{\frac{1}{2}}\right] \right)$; \item The KL (Kullback-Leibler) divergence $D(p_{\mu'} \| p_{\mu})$, henceforth abbreviated to $D(\mu' \| \mu)$. \end{enumerate} We note that there is a direct relationship between the R\'enyi divergence and squared Hellinger distance:

 In fact, as we show below, these loss functions are all equivalent (equal up to universal constants) on CINECSI sets.
 Such sets will play an important role in the sequel.
-They are defined as follows: \begin{df}[CINECSI] A \emph{CINECSI (Connected, Interior-Non-Empty-Compact-Subset-of-Interior) subset} of a set $M$ is a connected subset of the interior of $M$ that is itself compact and has nonempty interior. \end{df} The following proposition is proved in Appendix~\ref{app:expfam}. \begin{prop} Let $M$ be the mean-value parameter space of an exponential family as above, and let $M'$ be an CINECSI subset of $M$.
-Then there exist positive constants $c_1, c_2, c_3$ and $c'_1, c'_2, c'_3$ such that for all $\mu, \mu' \in M'$,
+They are defined as follows: \begin{definition}[CINECSI] A \emph{CINECSI (Connected, Interior-Non-Empty-Compact-Subset-of-Interior) subset} of a set $M$ is a connected subset of the interior of $M$ that is itself compact and has nonempty interior. \end{definition} The following proposition is proved in the Appendix. \begin{proposition} Let $M$ be the mean-value parameter space of an exponential family as above, and let $M'$ be a CINECSI subset of $M$.
+Then there exist positive constants $c_1, c_2, \dots, c_6$ such that for all $\mu, \mu' \in M'$,

 and for all $\mu' \in M', \mu \in M$ (i.e. $\mu$ is now not restricted to lie in $M'$),